Fundraise for PTSD UK

 Firstly, thank you so much for your support!
 Honestly, we’re over the moon to have you on board.
 Every penny you raise or donate helps us fulfill Our Mission to help everyone in the UK affected by PTSD, no matter the trauma that caused it.

 We’re humbled that you’d like to fundraise for PTSD UK, and we’re here to help make that as easy as possible for you.
-Here are a few ways to help you collect the sponsorship and donations you’ll raise:

 Perhaps it’s your birthday, or another reason to celebrate – but instead of gifts, you’d like your friends and family to donate to PTSD UK.
 Perhaps you’re undertaking a challenge and want to spread the word on Facebook.
 Thank you!
-It’s very easy to setup a Facebook fundraiser (simply fill in the details required and share it with your loved ones!) and watch your total rise!
+It’s very easy to setup a Facebook fundraiser (simply fill in the details required and share it with your loved ones!) and watch your total raise!

 Online Sponsorship Pages

+If you’re taking part in a challenge and want to get sponsorship from your friends and family – its really easy!
 We’re registered with several online donation platforms, but the major ones such as Total Giving, or Just Giving will let you setup a page with some information about your challenge, and keep a running total for you too.
 Once your fundraising is over, they’ll send the money to us, and claim Gift Aid on any relevant donations too.

 Sponsorship forms and cash